raspberrypilearning/dancing-unicorn-rainbow/en/step_1.md

 + [Combine inputs and/or outputs to create projects or solve a problem](https://curriculum.raspberrypi.org/physical-computing/builder/){:target="_blank"}

-This project covers elements from the following strand of the [Raspberry Pi Digital Making Curriculum](http://rpf.io/curriculum){:target="_blank"}:

 + [Apply basic programming constructs to solve a problem](https://www.raspberrypi.org/curriculum/programming/builder){:target="_blank"}

 ### Additional information for educators